Urgent Care Or Emergency Room?

 The Emergency room is open 24 hours a day, everyday.

 ER Specialists Urgency Center is also open during peak hours of need, typically in the evening.
-We take our last patient up to our listed closing time and are open later than any urgent care in town.
+We take our last patient up to our listed closing time of 10 PM and we are open later than any urgent care in town.

 How severe is my injury or illness?

-This is where things get really difficult.
+This is where things can get difficult.
 If you need an ambulance, you need a hospital-based emergency room, but beyond that how do you decide?

 An urgent care center is a great option for minor medical illnesses: cough, cold, sore throat, stomach pain, fractures and minor lacerations and similar injuries.
 SImple, right?
 Not so fast.
 What does minor mean?
 Most urgent care centers are able to manage a broad variety of sudden illness and injuries that occur outside of primary care hours and that do not require an ER visit such as;